akanotoe/qm-book/01-four-vectors.md

 a_\mu = \eta_{\mu\nu} a^\nu,
 $$
 which has its spatial components (1, 2, 3) flipped in sign but the temporal component preserved.
-Note that under Lorentz transformations, it has the transformation rule
+Note that under Lorentz transformations, covariant vectors transform according to the rule

 $$
 a'_\nu = \eta_{\rho\nu}{\Lambda^\rho}_\sigma \eta^{\mu\sigma} a_\mu =